-- 1. State the instructions of the process;

-- 2. Identify the scope of work for the goods or services contemplated;
+- 1. State the instructions of the process; - 2.
+Identify the scope of work for the goods or services contemplated;

 - 3. Identify the selection criteria;

 - 4. Identify the contract terms; and

 - 5. Identify the scoring methodology applying relative weights to factors considered.

-Notification, solicitation, and consideration of objections to an award of a procurement contract pursuant to a request for proposal.
 The notification, solicitation, and consideration of contests concerning the award of a procurement contract pursuant to a request for proposal shall be in accordance with the same procedures and requirements set forth in the policy subsection pertaining to Procuring Services or Personal Property, subject to the selection criteria established by the Board at the outset of each such procurement.
 After the procurement recommendation is made to the Board under the Request for Proposal process described above, the documents and records compiled in the scoring process shall be made available for public inspection.